-Located between Malaga and Gibraltar, the city started to become a famous tourist destination in the sixties: actors, directors and celebrities have their holiday villa along the “Milla de Oro”, the Golden Mile of Marbella, a coastal road studded with luxury hotels and clubs that stretches for about 5km from the city center to Puerto Banús, the port of Marbella.
+Located between Malaga and Gibraltar, the city started to become a famous tourist destination in the 1960s: actors, directors and celebrities have their holiday villas along the “Milla de Oro”, the Golden Mile of Marbella, a coastal road studded with luxury hotels and clubs that stretches for about 5km from the city center to Puerto Banús, the port of Marbella.

 Nature, but also a long history forge Marbella’s charm: in fact, the Andalusian city was home to Phoenicians, Visigoths, Romans and Moors.
 On our Marbella shore excursion, we will make our way through Marbella’s ancient past!
 We will start with the remains of the ancient Roman baths, the Termas de las Bovedas, and then continue with the Villa de Rio Verde with its exceptional mosaics, just outside the historic center of Marbella, and the Basilica of Vega del Mar, of Visigoth origin.
 Going even further back, it is believed that the first settlement in the area of Marbella dates back to the Phoenician occupation of the seventh century.

-As for the food, fish and seafood are of course high on the menu, and if you want to honor the city’s lifestyle, we recommend a Michelin starred (yet not too expensive) meal at “Lobito del Mar”.
+As for the food, fish and seafood are of course high on the menu, and if you want to honor the city’s lifestyle, we recommend a Michelin starred, yet affordable, meal at “Lobito del Mar”.

 Whether you want to relax on one of the many charming beaches, stroll along the extravagant Golden Mile, or delve into the city’s many archaeological layers, let Marbella surprise you with its cosmopolitan and Andalusian charms on your cruise through the Mediterranean.

 Discover Marbella, Spain’s gem on the Costa del Sol, on our Marbella shore excursion!